 So, You Want to Offer a Discount

 Great!
 Offering a discount has a lot of benefits for your business.
-Pay attention to WHY you are offering a discount (to increase sales, to increase demand, to test a pricing strategy, or to get the word out about a new product/service) and price accordingly.
-But don’t devalue your product or service and don’t train your customers on a discounted price that’s not going to be around for long.
+Pay attention to your strategic purpose behind the discount — to increase sales, to increase demand, to test a pricing strategy, or to get the word out about a new product/service — and price accordingly.

 Three Adaptive Pricing Techniques to Use in Your Business

-The key here is to know your customer, and know what he or she values when it comes to purchasing services and products.
+The key here is to know your customers, and know what they value when it comes to purchasing services and products.
 If you’re not sure, test out several pricing strategies and see which one pulls in the most revenue.